openstack/charm-guide/doc/source/project/openstack-charms.rst

 version of OpenStack Charms when a charm first appeared is provided (see :doc:`release-schedule` for details of release times).

-Read :ref:`cdg:charm_types` in the upgrade documentation to understand charm support in terms of Ubuntu series and OpenStack release.
+Read :ref:`charm_types` in the upgrade documentation to understand charm support in terms of Ubuntu series and OpenStack release.

 .. note::